Go Back

 • In a separate large mixing bowl use an electric mixer to beat softened butter until fluffy.
 Add granulated sugar, raspberry extract and vanilla extract.
 Continue to beat until smooth and fluffy.
 Add the eggs one at a time beating well after each addition.
 Stop and scrape the sides of the bowl as needed beating until fully combined.

-• To the bowl, gradually add the dry ingredients, alternating with buttermilk beginning and ending with flour.
+• To the bowl, gradually add the flour mixture, alternating with buttermilk beginning and ending with flour.
 Beat on medium speed just until completely combined.
+Don't overbeat.

-• Divide the batter evenly into the prepared pans.
-Bake for 20-25 minutes or until the edges begin to turn golden and a toothpick can be inserted into the center comes back clean.
-Cool completely in the pans on a cooling rack.
+• Divide the cake batter evenly into the prepared pans.
+Bake for 20-25 minutes or until the edges begin to turn golden and a toothpick can be inserted into the center of the cake comes back clean.
+Cool completely in the pans on a cooling wire rack.

 • To Make the Raspberry Filling: Combine the raspberries, sugar, and lemon juice in a blender or food processor, pulse until pureed.
 Strain through a fine mesh sieve. (optional)